tikv/minitrace-rust/README.md

 1. Disregarding a low-level span might inadvertently discard a high-level child span.
 2. The process of filtering, or 'level' as it's often called, in a tracing system should be applied to a trace as a whole rather than individual spans within a trace.

 In this context, minitrace offers a more efficient solution by filtering out entire traces that are not of interest through its unique tail-sampling design.
-Therefore, the concept of 'level', borrowed directly from logging systems, may not be suitable for tracing.
+Therefore, the concept of 'level', borrowed directly from logging systems, may not be suitable for minitrace.

 ### Will minitrace support OpenTelemetry feature 'X'?